 fac.
 Fundación de Arte Contemporáneo

-Artists and curators from several countries have been invited, and some of them are an active part of the process of permanent archives, restoration, conservation, cataloging, and dissemination.
-Among the guests (chronological order): Narcisa Hirsch (Arg), Graciela Taquíni (Arg), Mariela Yeregui (Arg), Elvis Fuentes (Cuba), Marc Mercier (Fr), Veronique Sapin (Fr), Laura Baigorri (Esp), Stefano Canapa (It), Ruben Guzman (Arg), Bill Brand (USA), Juan Jose Mugni (Uru), Carlos Porro (Uru), Mark Street (USA), Lynn Sacks (USA), Barbara Hammer USA), Katy Martin (USA), Virginia Villaplana (Esp), Teresa Trujillo (Uru), Miguel Hernández (Esp), José Luis Brea (Esp), Maxi Jacoby (Arg), Julieta Keldjian (Uru), Paula Felix Didier (Arg), Claudio Caldini (Arg), etc.
+Artists and curators from various countries have been invited, and some of them are an active part of the process of permanent archiving, restoration, conservation, cataloging, and dissemination.
+Among them (chronological order): Narcisa Hirsch (Arg), Graciela Taquíni (Arg), Mariela Yeregui (Arg), Elvis Fuentes (Cuba), Marc Mercier (Fr), Veronique Sapin (Fr), Laura Baigorri (Esp), Stefano Canapa (It), Ruben Guzman (Arg), Bill Brand (USA), Juan Jose Mugni (Uru), Carlos Porro (Uru), Mark Street (USA), Lynn Sacks (USA), Barbara Hammer (USA), Katy Martin (USA), Virginia Villaplana (Esp), Teresa Trujillo (Uru), Miguel Hernández (Esp), José Luis Brea (Esp), Maxi Jacoby (Arg), Julieta Keldjian (Uru), Paula Felix Didier (Arg), Claudio Caldini (Arg).

-All these activities have been self-managed and sustained independently, and this refers to the fact that in different instances we receive support for specific operations of institutions such as Cultural Center of Spain of Uruguay and Brazil, National Museum of Visual Arts, Engelman Ost Collection, Editorial HUM, National Image Archive, New York University, Museo del Barrio, CENDEAC and Daros (book donation), among others.
+Support has been received for specific activities from institutions such as Cultural Center of Spain of Uruguay and Brazil, National Museum of Visual Arts, Engelman Ost Collection, HUM Editorial, National Image Archive, New York University, Museo del Barrio, CENDEAC and Daros (book donation), Ministry of Education and Culture, among others.